 Bodyweight to Bench Press Weight Ratio

-It stands to reason that the heavier you are, the more weight you should be able to bench press.
-This is definitely a factor to keep in mind when asking yourself how much the average male can lift.
+It stands to reason that the heavier your body weight is, the more weight you should be able to bench press.
+This is definitely a factor to keep in mind when asking yourself your average bench press and how much the average male can lift.

-If the average man over age 20 weighs 197.9 pounds, then the ExRx bench press standards indicate that they should be able to bench press between 135 pounds and 360 pounds.
+If the average person’s body weight is around 197.9 pounds, then the ExRx bench press standards, which were National Strength and Conditioning Association approved, indicate that they should be able to bench press between 135 pounds and 360 pounds.

-If you’re curious to see how you measure up to others, you should see how much you can comfortably bench press.
-If you have little to no experience with bench pressing, you’ll want an experienced friend or professional trainer to give you a hand.
+If you’re curious to see and find a definitive answer on how you measure up to others, you should see how much you can comfortably bench press.
+If you have little to no experience with bench pressing, you’ll want an experienced friend, an advanced or elite athlete, or a professional trainer to give you a hand.

 According to Men’s Health, here are some average bench press standards that you should aim for according to your age and body weight: